 The Growth Index captures improvement over time in standardized test scores.
 The Growth Index accounts for one-third or 33% of elementary and middle school campuses' overall rank and 25% of high school campuses' overall rank.
 The Growth Index is composed of gain scores in math and reading, which measure student-level performance relative to a student's test-score peers.
 A student's test-score peers are other students, statewide, who took the same grade and subject-matter test the previous year and received the same score.
-Thus, the peer group for a 6th grade math student who scored a 20 on the 5th grade STAAR English-language Math test.
+Thus, the peer group for a 6th grade math student who scored a 20 on the 5th grade STAAR English-language Math test is all students across the state that also scored a 20 on the 5th grade STAAR English-language Math test.